Background

 - Almost 60% of respondents stated that their level of preparedness for the impacts of climate change is 'fair to good' and that they'd like to see Council do more work in this space.

-Feedback on the Adaptation Framework emphasised the community's concern for climate change impacts and the need for proactive adaptation measures.
-Suggestions included infrastructure resilience, biodiversity preservation and sustainable transport initiatives.
-The feedback reflected the desire for effective climate action and community involvement in resilience-building efforts.
+Preliminary community and staff engagement conducted in early 2024 emphasised the community's concern for climate change impacts and the need for proactive adaptation measures.
+Suggestions to respond included infrastructure resilience, biodiversity preservation and sustainable transport initiatives.
+The feedback reflected the desire for effective climate action and community involvement in resilience building efforts.